Ladakh bike trip – passes, monasteries and villages of Little Tibet

 Tour Dates

-16 August 2026 – 30 August 2026 – £1950 per person – Spaces available
+5 July 2026 – 19 July 2026 – £1950 per person – Spaces available

 Cycling

-The High Passes of Ladakh tour has a beautiful desert landscape in the territory of Jammu and Kashmir in northern India.
-Ladakh, often called ‘Little Tibet’ or the ‘Land of Many Passes’, is renowned for its stunning mountain landscape and Buddhist culture.
+An exhilarating, challenging and life-affirming adventure you will never forget!
+The High Passes of Ladakh tour passes through a beautiful desert landscape in the territory of Jammu and Kashmir in northern India.
+Ladakh, often called ‘Little Tibet’ or the ‘Land of Many Passes’, is renowned for its stunning mountains and Buddhist culture.
 Locals make their living from pastoral farming by irrigating small plots of land to grow buckwheat and barley.
-Traversing the region by bicycle means that we can observe at close quarters some truly spectacular scenery and get the chance to interact with the villagers who reside in this tough, arid landscape.
+Traversing the region by bicycle means that we can observe some truly spectacular scenery at close quarters and interact with the villagers who reside in this tough, arid landscape where time appears to have stood still.

 Highlights